Postgraduate Course: New Spiritualities (REST11023)

 This course investigates the modern field of popular beliefs and practices grouped here under the rubric of 'new spiritualities'.
 We examine case studies of practices, beliefs and biographies, drawing on explanatory insights from social and cultural theorists.
 The course aims to describe, contextualize and explain key features of the new spiritualities with reference to their content and structure and to their distribution and impact in society at large.

 We begin with the problem of demarcating a fluid field of beliefs and practices that crosses traditional boundaries of 'religious' and 'secular'.
 We examine definitions and models of 'new spiritualities' and discuss the implications of their inclusion in the comparative study of religion/s.
 We explore the role of authorities and traditions in the development of a culture of seekership and we consider evidence for an emerging cosmology to support and legitimate these practices.
 Finally we trace the permeation of new spiritualities into everyday life settings.
 An important whole course learning outcome is the capacity to make an informed and mature judgement on the salience of new spiritualities, both in the study of 'religion/s', and as a social and cultural phenomenon in their own right.

 Student Learning Experience:

 The course requires MSc students to attend joint lectures with Honours undergraduate students, facilitating rich interactions between advanced undergraduate and early postgraduate sensibilities.
 This interaction is encouraged in the classroom and nurtures reflexive insight on the part of MSc students.
 The students then have their own, separate tutorial each week.
-Individual consultation with the course manager in relation to the digital case study and extended essay consolidates a holistic and flexible learning experience that can incorporate particular substantive interests of MSc students (eg. in particular examples of new spiritualities).
+Individual consultation with the course manager in relation to field report and extended essay consolidates a holistic and flexible learning experience that can incorporate particular substantive interests of MSc students (eg. in particular examples of new spiritualities).